International Right of Way Association

-The International Right of Way Association (IRWA) is considered the central authority for right of way education and certification programs, as well as professional services, worldwide.

-The IRWA headquarters is located in Gardena, California, in the South Bay area of Los Angeles.
+The International Right of Way Association (IRWA) is a non-profit organization for Right of Way education and certification programs, as well as professional services, worldwide.
+The IRWA headquarters are located in Gardena, California, in the South Bay Area of Los Angeles.

-October is Right of Way month in the United States.
+The organization consists of multiple chapters, with those in the United States and Canada grouped into 10 regions.
+The primary activities administered by the IRWA are for education and networking, including credentialing and conferences.

 History

-IRWA was started in 1934 by Frank C. Balfour, a right of way agent employed by the California Division of Highways (now CalTrans) in Los Angeles, California.
-Originally named the Southern California Right of Way Agent’s Association, the first meeting was attended by fourteen right of way professionals, and was held on October 16, 1934, in Los Angeles.
+The IRWA was started in 1934 by Frank C. Balfour, a Right of Way agent employed by the California Division of Highways (now CalTrans) in Los Angeles, California.
+Originally, named the Southern California Right of Way Agent's Association, the first meeting was attended by fourteen right of way professionals, and was held on October 16, 1934, in Los Angeles.

 The association was renamed the American Right of Way Association in 1935 and again in 1980, when it became the International Right of Way Association.

 In 1986, IRWA joined with eight other leading professional appraisal organizations in the United States and Canada, including the Appraisal Foundation to form the Ad Hoc Committee on the USPAP (Uniform Standards of Professional Appraisal Practice).

 Organization

-As of 2016, the IRWA comprises 10 regions that are divided into over 70 chapters all across the world, including United States, Canada, Saudi Arabia, South Africa, Nigeria, Mexico and Australia.
-The association has additional at-large members in China, Germany, South Korea, Georgia, Thailand, Japan, Namibia, The Netherlands, Uganda, the United Arab Emirates and the United Kingdom.
+As of 2016, the IRWA comprises 10 regions that are divided into over 70 chapters all across the world, including the United States, Canada, Saudi Arabia, South Africa, Nigeria, Mexico, and Australia.
+The association has additional at-large members in China, Germany, South Korea, Georgia, Thailand, Japan, Namibia, the Netherlands, Uganda, the United Arab Emirates, and the United Kingdom.
 Each region has a chair and vice chair that serve as IRWA officers and are elected by the IRWA board of directors.
 Each region holds two forums annually—one in the fall and one in the spring—and also conducts caucuses at IRWA's Annual International Education Conference.

-IRWA annually forms several committees and communities to accomplish its goals and objectives.
+The IRWA annually forms several committees to accomplish its goals and objectives.
 The association provides funding for the committee chairs and vice chairs.
 Chairs are appointed by the current IRWA president with the approval of the balance of the IEC.
-Committees and communities of practice are divided into three areas: service committees, industry committees and discipline communities of practice.
+Committees are divided into two areas: service committees and industry committees.